Skills and Drills

 Skill Level: All skill levels.

-Since the fundamental component to a good delivery is balance (line), this drill is invaluable.
+Since the fundamental component to a good delivery is balance (needed for proper line), this drill is invaluable.
 Begin with your normal stretching routine.
 Take a few practice slides followed by throwing a few rocks.
-This will loosen up the body for the this drill.
+This will loosen up the body for this drill.
 With your next delivery, raise the broom or device off the ice one inch as you cross the tee line.
 Release the rock and follow through until you stop.
 Keep your throwing hand at handle level without touching the ice.
-As you repeat the sliding drill, begin raising the broom earlier and earlier until you can slide without the use of the broom from the back line through the hog line.
+As you repeat the drill, begin raising the broom earlier and earlier until you can slide without the use of the broom from the back line through the hog line.
 Follow this sequence:

 Line Drill #2 Hitting the Broom (manual)